 - No customer support

-For businesses that have less time and more funds to dedicate to website building, working with a professional web developer and designer is a viable solution.
-Getting professional help will ensure you end up with a site that’s up to date with the current design trends and has an intuitive user interface.
+Working with a professional web developer and designer is a viable solution for businesses needing more time and funds to dedicate to website building.
+Getting professional help will ensure you have an up-to-date site with current design trends and an intuitive user interface.

 If you work with an individual, negotiate what elements of your website they’ll be in charge of.
-In case they only handle web design, you might need additional people to create the content, graphics, etc.
+If they only handle web design, you might need additional people to create the content, graphics, etc.

 Professional web designer pros: